CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 ## Operational Reporting Box Configuration

 Box folders are already established for each state’s ongoing operational reports.
 Refer to Example 2 below.
 States must submit operational reports to CMS containing metrics in support of a state’s annual Operational Advanced Planning Document (OAPD) request for an MES module or solution.
 CMS may determine states must report some metrics more frequently.
-CMS highly encourages states to use the Operational Report Workbook template.
+CMS requires states to use the Operational Report Workbook template.
 - Every state has a folder with the state’s abbreviation, followed by “– Metrics”.
 - The state should upload all metric-related files in “1.
 State Submission” folder, and not in an “Archived” folder.
 - If the state is going through certification, it can upload all metric data captured since go-live once certification is complete.